Danic700/fileRetention/README.md

 The file retention system allows users to upload images of up to 10mb in size and save them for a requested number of minutes.

-A unique link will be generated for every image uploaded, once the retention time has passed for a link it will be deleted, once all unique links for an image are deleted that image will be deleted as well.
+A url will be generated for every image uploaded, once the retention time has passed for a url it will be deleted, once all urls for an image are deleted that image will be deleted as well.

+The storage layer conserves space by only storing 1 copy of an image even if that image was uploaded multiple times.

 **Installation guide:**